Treatment Foster Care Oregon for Preschoolers (TFCO-P)

 Services Involve Family/Support Structures:

-This program involves the family or other support systems in the individual's treatment: The TFCO-P model highly involves the parents or long-term care resource in learning new parenting skills throughout treatment.
+This program involves the family or other support systems in the individual's treatment: The TFCO-P model highly involves the family of origin or long-term care resource in learning new parenting skills throughout treatment.

 Parent/Caregiver Services